cyclus/cyclus.github.com/source/module/timestep.rst

 Time Step Execution
 ===================

-A *Cyclus* simulation is composed of discrete time steps, and each time step is subdivided into phases.
+A |cyclus| simulation is composed of discrete time steps, and each time step is subdivided into phases.
 Phases come in two flavors: kernel phases and agent phases.
-Kernel phases include actions that have either been registered to occur with the *Cyclus* kernel (e.g., building a new facility agent) or are driven by the *Cyclus* kernel (e.g., the Resource Exchange).
+Kernel phases include actions that have either been registered to occur with the |cyclus| kernel (e.g., building a new facility agent) or are driven by the |cyclus| kernel (e.g., the Resource Exchange).
 Agent phases are points within a given time step that allow agents to query the current simulation environment and perform any agent-specific actions, such as scheduling a new agent to be built or scheduling a current agent to be decommissioned.